 Peace attempts:

 The UN has been an important actor in the conflict in Afghanistan, serving as a third party in negotiations since the 1980s.
 Extensive talks and several UN resolutions eventually led to the Soviet Union withdrawing from Afghanistan and a peace plan for the county in 1991.
 However, these peace talks excluded the involvement of the Mujahideen and thus failed to achieve support and legitimacy.
 As a result, Mujahideen groups refused to participate in subsequent negotiations and heavy fighting erupted in 1992.
 UN-led meetings with the warring parties in 1994 and 1995 failed to bring an end to the fierce fighting, as did the Organisation of Islamic Conference (OIC) arranged peace talks.
-When the Taliban movement captured Kabul in 1996 both Pakistan and the UN-brokered peace talks between them and their opposition (a coalition of Mujahideen groups), but no progress was reported.
+When the Taliban movement captured Kabul in 1996, both Pakistan and the UN-brokered peace talks between them and their opposition (a coalition of Mujahideen groups), but no progress was reported.
 Several attempts at peace talks were attempted prior to the foreign mission that ousted the Taliban in 2001 but to no avail.
 Since then, massive diplomatic efforts have been initiated by the UN in order to create a stable government for Afghanistan and the Taliban has refused invitations for negotiations.

 The UN-led political mission in Afghanistan (UNAMA) began in 2002, to assist the Afghan government in democratic transition and the establishment of the rule of law.
 In 2003, NATO took the lead in the ISAF mission in Afghanistan, with the primary objective of enabling the Afghan government to provide security and develop new forces to eliminate terrorism.
 From 2011, responsibility for security was gradually transitioned to Afghan forces, which took the lead in security operations across the country by 2013.
 The transition process was completed and Afghan forces assumed full security responsibility at the end of 2014.
 However, NATO member states agreed on a non-combat follow-on mission (the Resolute Support Mission), comprising 2,000 forces and starting in early 2015.
-The Mission aims to provide further training, advice, and assistance to the Afghan security forces and institutions.
+The Mission aimed to provide further training, advice, and assistance to the Afghan security forces and institutions.

+In 2016 the Afghan government signed a ceasefire with Hezb-i-Islami, including an amnesty for its leader.
+The government also continued talks with Pakistan over the possibility of beginning peace negotiations with the Taliban.
 A second agreement was reached on February 29, 2020, in Doha, Qatar to promote inter-Afghan reconciliation and the withdrawal of US troops by May 1, 2021, which was later delayed by US President Joe Biden to September 11.
 In August 2021, the NATO-led Resolute Support Mission (RSM) ended and the foreign troops withdrew from the country.
 Following this agreement, peace talks continued between the Afghan government and the Taliban, yet intra-state violence and insurgent attacks increased.
+August 30 marked the official end to the 20-year NATO and US military presence in the country.
+The Taliban asserted control and the former government collapsed, worsening Afghanistan’s humanitarian crisis and increasing the number of refugees and internally displaced people.
+Current peace talks fail to achieve any form of reconciliation.
+Peace analysts claim there needs to be greater involvement of local actors, women, and other minority groups in peace talks.

 Peace News Network aims to present stories from conflict zones we often don’t hear.
 Our stories are about people taking risks for peace.
 We highlight the opinions of ordinary people who want non-violent solutions to their political differences.
 Our stories aren't always about shootings and explosions, but they do tell you stories from war zones that hopefully go some way towards building trust and reconciliation.